OpenGradient/public-tee-onnx-node/README.md

 These remote attestations are automatically checked for validity and correctness within the OpenGradient sequencer.
 This means that any result returned by the OpenGradient blockchain for a TEE inference request will already be verified as authentic and unmodified.

 Also included in this project is a script `verify_attestation.py` if you would like to verify the attestation document on your own.
+The current expected PCR hashes can be found under `measurements.txt`.